-Your freezer has been carefully engineered and manufactured to give you dependable operation.
-When properly operated and cared for, it will produce a consistent, quality product.
-Like all mechanical products, cleaning and maintenance will be required.
+Your freezers have been carefully engineered and manufactured to give you dependable operation.
+These units, when properly operated and cared for, will produce a consistent quality product.
+Like all mechanical products, they will require cleaning and maintenance.
 A minimum amount of care and attention is necessary if the operating procedures outlined in this manual are followed closely.